GeoMOER/FORCE/docs/units/_unit03/unit03-04_base_image.md

 ```

 # Base image (level 3)
-Add additional tile extent in the params file so all folders are read in 2 extra in each direction
+Add additional tile extent in the params file, so all folders are read in 2 extra in each direction

 ```
 sudo docker run -v /home/myproject:/opt/data davidfrantz/force force-higher-level /opt/data/param/ls_base.prm